bieli/home-station/README.md

-HOME STATION - client and server data measurment with PROTOBUF protocol
+HOME STATION - client and server data measurement with PROTOBUF protocol
 -----------------------------------------------------------------------

+Prototype code for internal web services data messages in home automation, scada and things like that solutions.

 Example test runs: